DigixGlobal/etc-redemption/README.md

 This stage is managed by DigixGlobal and will not require interaction from DGD holders

 1. Public announcement of *snapshot* and *activation* block made
-1. After the snapshot block, contract is deployed to ETC and balances are minted
+1. After the snapshot block, RTC is deployed to ETC and balances are minted
+1. Balances are confirmed, activation block is set, admin changed to Multisig
-1. Balances are confirmed, RTC is funded by Multisig (using top-up)
+1. RTC is funded by Multisig (using top-up)
+1. Activation block occurs (automatically, in 24 hours)

 ### Redemption